Types of Major Works

 - why we need to do it; and

-An invite to nominate a contractor from who we can obtain a quote.
 Where a contract is to be advertised in the European Union, homeowners are not able to nominate a contractor.

 Contracts have to be advertised in the European Union if they are over a certain value.
 Full details can be found on the Official Journal of the European Community (OJEC) website.